RivenSkaye/PrysmBot/README.md

 This is a personal use bot and isn't hosted anywhere for the public, as of yet.
 If hosting for multiple servers becomes a viable option, it might be offered.

 For questions, problems, tips or being social, feel free to drop by [in Prysm's home server](https://discord.gg/7sFRUtH)
-~~we have a waifu roulette~~

 ## Hosting it yourself ##
-You are required to supply the token in the bare Prysm.json that's generated at first start.
-**Prysm can't and won't do anything if you haven't supplied the token.**
+Make sure you have a Discord account and a bot token from the [Developer Portal](https://discord.com/developers/applications), you'll need it for the bot to run.
 You are required to supply the token in the bare Prysm.json that's included as an untracked file in this repo.
+This might be changed because a fork won't have it untracked.

-If it gets deleted, Prysm will create a new, file with _empty_ fields.
+If it gets deleted, Prysm will create a new file with _empty_ fields.
+Re-add the token there.
-Prysm can't and won't do anything if you haven't supplied the token.
-### _You can create Prysm.json in the same directory as Prysm.py with the Token and a blank Guilds object supplied to sail smoothly from first start._ ###
+_You can create Prysm.json yourself in the same directory as Prysm.py with the Token and a blank Guilds object supplied to sail smoothly from first start._
-It looks like this:
 ```json
 {
     "Token": "<insert your token here>",
     "Guilds": {}
 }
 ```
-Guilds is left intentionally blank, it'll be filled out by the bot when starting and encountering new guilds/servers.

-You can run this on any machine running Python 3.x
+You can run this on any machine running Python 3.x, but it's developed and maintained for 3.8, no guarantees for other versions.
 This bot does not and will not log anything.
 If you want that, output stdout and stderr to a file.
 - Any POSIX-compliant CLI: `python Prysm.py >> err.log 2>&1`.
 - Newer versions of Bash may also use `python Prysm.py &> err.log`
 - I don't explicitly support other shells.
-Open a PR or an [issue](https://github.com/FokjeM/PrysmBot/issues/new) and _offer instructions to add_.
+Open a PR or an [issue](https://github.com/FokjeM/PrysmBot/issues/new) and _offer instructions to add to this list_.

-_Assuming Python 3.x and Pip 3.x are configured as the defaults, use `pip3` and `python3` otherwise._
+_Running the core functions of the bot (assuming requirements are met)_
-- `pip install -U discord.py`
+- `python38 -m pip install -U discord.py`
-- `python Prysm.py`
+- `python38 Prysm.py`

 ## Dependencies ##
 The bot has some external dependencies for certain components.
 These are listed here with their `pip3` names.
 An install script has been provided as `dep_install.py`.
-It assumes `python3` and `pip3` as the executables are usually called.
-On a \*NIX system, execute the script directly with `./dep_install.py`, or with whatever points to your python3 install.
-On Windows, run it with the local python3 install.
-**Due to how python/pip works, it requires an elevated environment to run on at least Windows** (not tested on \*NIX-like)
 ### Dependencies per functionality ###
 General functioning of any Discord bot:
 - discord.py